 Because of the size of the island, touring it requires transportation.
 Day trips will reveal some of the harder to get locations and beaches that few tourists ever explore and even some locals have never been to!
 Moutsouna is one such village and beach.
 The little waterfront taverns and the shut down emery mine (for which the island was famous as a source), provide a window into the past, a very charming 50’s look of life as it was in the area.
 If on the other hand trekking is what pleases you, then there are several long and short routes to enjoy nature walks on.

-I am in love with its beaches.
+I am totally in love with the beaches of Naxos.
 There are so many that I can choose a different one each day of my stay.
 I am also in love with the food, a real treat to the palette.
 I can't get enough of its wonderful villages, their picturesque alleys, their traditional architecture and the exquisite small shops selling local handcraft.
 But most of all, I am in love with its proud, noisy and very warm hearted people ...

 Being a big island, Naxos offers many options to the traveller who wishes to explore a variety of activities during his holidays.
 Let us start with the great selection of beaches, each different in looks and style so that everyone can have his/her favourite beach.
 Whether it is a sandy or a rocky beach you are looking for, a quiet or a busy one, with or without sports and amenities, a long beach or a small cove, Naxos has it.
 And, you can be on the island for a month without being able to see them all.